 Four of the courses must be drawn from the "Core Courses", one course from each of the following four areas.
-Note that this list of core course options is identical to the Core Course list required for the Robotics Ph.D. program at The Robotics Institute.
 If admitted in to the RI PhD program the core courses taken during the MSR program can be used towards the core requirements of the Ph.D. program.